estrangedwriter/Illumio-Coding-Challenge/README.md

 If I had more time, I would run unit tests and timer tests to determine the speed with which my constructor can construct the dictionary, with all the rules.
 I think that the code performs well but it could be slightly faster.
 PyCharm crashed when I tried to include the IP address range from 0.0.0.0 - 255.255.255.255 (that's over 4 billion IP addresses) but the code can handle 65,000 ports easily.
 The code can handle 500k-1million entries as well; you can test for
 1 million entries by adjusting the IP address ranges in the CSV file.
 It took under 1 second for me to crunch 450k rules with the code.
-Not sure why the program crashes the maximum IP range (0.0.0.0 - 255.255.255.255); maybe because of the limitations of the Python interpreter, the dictionary data structure itself, and/or limited memory.

 ### Team Preference